txx4986/aeplots/README.md

 # aeplots
-Package to create tables and plots for analysing adverse event data in clinical trials
+R package to create tables and plots for analysing adverse event data in clinical trials

 ## How to install
 ```